ndau/genesis/README.md

     $ ./process_csv.py -i DashData XX-XX-19 release XX.csv
     ```

 - at this point you can run the etl command to push the spreadsheet data from the "output.csv" file to a ndau noms data directory.
-This command requires a "config.toml" in the current directory that specifies:
+This command requires a "config.toml" in the current directory.
+To create a config.toml file, copy the config.template file contained in this repo to config.toml in the directory you plan to run the etl tool.
+Modify the config.toml file to contain the appropriate arguments for the etl tool (see the config.template file for default values):
     - path to input file (default "./outpout.csv")
     - sheet name in the .csv file that contains the data
     - first row in the spreadsheet that contains data
     - path to the ndau noms data directory that will receive the data
     - time of genesis
-    - column definition of data
+    - column definition of data in the CSV
         - address column #
         - notify_immediately column #
         - purchase date column #
         - qty purchased column #
         - reward target column #
         - unlock date column #
+        - delegate node column #

     ```sh
     $ ~/go/src/github.com/oneiro-ndev/commands/cmd/etl/etl